keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - The purpose of Bastion Hosts are to remotely access the instances behind the private subnet for system administration purposes without exposing the host via an internet gateway.
 - The best way to implement a Bastion Host is to create a small EC2 instance that only has a security group rule for a single IP address.
 This ensures maximum security.
 - It is perfectly fine to use a small instance rather than a large one because the instance will only be used as a jump server that connects different servers to each other.
-- If you are going to be RDPing or SSHing into the instances of your private subnet, use a Bastion Host.
+- If you are going to RDP or SSH into the instances of your private subnet, use a Bastion Host.
 If you are going to be providing internet traffic into the instances of your private subnet, use a NAT.
 - Similar to NAT Gateways and NAT Instances, Bastion Hosts live within a public-facing subnet.
 - There are pre-baked Bastion Host AMIs.